percepio/Tracealyzer-STM32CubeIDE-SWO/README.md

    in frequently executed code, you can try commenting them out.

  - Reduce the SWO frequency to ensure there is not transmission errors.
 For example 6 MHz.

+### Busy TCP ports

+ If the default port numbers are already in use, the scripts will fail and log an error message in **trace_error.log** in the project root folder.
+ In this case, open **settings.py** and try a different port number for the setting mentioned in the error message.

+ If changing the port number in settings.py, make sure to read the associated comments.
+ Most have corresponding settings in "the other end", i.e. in the STM32CubeIDE debug configuration or in the Tracealyzer settings, and they need to match.

 ## How this solution works